ehohenstein/erlang_gotchas/README.md

-This is intended to be a compilation of various things related to the Erlang runtime that can severely impact performance of an Erlang application if you don't know about them and consider them in the design of your Erlang applications.
+This is intended to be a compilation of various things related to the Erlang runtime that can severely impact performance of an Erlang application if you aren't aware of them and consider them in the design of your Erlang applications.
-This is not intended to be comprehensive but it consists of the things that I have learned the hard way.
+This is not intended to be a comprehensive list but it consists of the things that I have learned the hard way.
 Hopefully it can help you not repeat my mistakes.

 ## Selective receive